larmog/larmog.github.io/content/post/2016-02-04-Thank_you_Java_but_its_time_to_Go.md

 I've been a dedicated Java developer since 1998 and it's been a great tool.
 But recently there's a couple of things I've been fretting about.
-I always been a slow using keyboard (never learnt how use it correctly).
-When programming that's not always a bad thing.
+I always been slow using keyboard (never learnt how to use it correctly).
+When programming that's not always a bad thing, it gives you time to think about what you're writing.
 But Java is very verbose and all those `private`, `pubic`, `;`, `getXXX`, `setXXX` kind of gets in the way.
 <!--more-->